REmatchChile/REmatch/README.md

 }
 ```

-### Finding a vector with all matches for the pattern
+### Finding a vector with all matches for the pattern aba

 ```cpp
 #include <iostream>